ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_certificates.md

 You can use the `ssh-keygen` command provided on Linux to manage SSH keys.

-{{% alert title="Note" %}}
+{{< alert title="Note" color="primary" >}}
-With the release of OpenSSH 7.8, the default private key format for private keys generated from `ssh-keygen` has changed from OpenSSL compatible PEM files to a custom key format created by the OpenSSH developers.{{% /alert %}}
+With the release of OpenSSH 7.8, the default private key format for private keys generated from `ssh-keygen` has changed from OpenSSL compatible PEM files to a custom key format created by the OpenSSH developers.{{< /alert >}}

 This OpenSSH format is not supported by API Gateway, so the keys should be created in PEM format before the keys can be used.
 For example, the following command creates an SSH key in PEM format: